fuzzylabs/edge-vision-power-estimation/README.md

 In the experimental stage we experimented with different approaches for benchmarking the conversion of TensorRT models.

 > [!TIP]
-> All code and benchmarking script for 3 experimental approaches can be found under desktop folder: [README](./desktop/README.md)
+> All code and benchmarking scripts for the 3 experimental approaches can be found in the desktop folder: [README](./desktop/README.md)

 ### 🚀 Implementation Stage